oliverepper/oliver-epper.de/Content/posts/learning-haskell-functor.md

 typora-root-url: ../../Resources
 ---

-_Disclaimer: This content comes straight out of the fantastic book [Effective Haskell](https://effective-haskell.com) written by [Rebecca Skinner](https://rebeccaskinner.net).
+_Disclaimer: This content comes out of the fantastic book [Effective Haskell](https://effective-haskell.com) written by [Rebecca Skinner](https://rebeccaskinner.net).
 I was only talking notes and doing my own little experiments.
 Original Haskell content by me will follow shortly._

 I am learning Haskell and I am having great fun with it.
 My goal is to be able to apply [Denotational Design](https://www.typetheoryforall.com/episodes/denotational-design) as described by [Conal Elliott](http://conal.net) to the software I build and learning Haskell gives me a better understanding of the fundamentals, through practice.

-I believe that the programming language you work in influences the way you thing and so I make a real effort to be fluent in multiple languages with different paradigms.
+I believe that the programming language you work in influences the way you think, so I make a real effort to be fluent in multiple languages with different paradigms.

 # Functor
 For the mathematical definition of functor see [Wikipedia](https://en.wikipedia.org/wiki/Functor#Definition).